MJAuvo/Data_Analysis_with_Python_MOOC/README.md

 # Data Analysis in Python (MOOC)
-This repo contains exercises and the project work that are included in the *Data Analysis in Python* course organized by University of Helsinki, Department of Computer Science.
+This repo contains source code for exercises and the project work that are included in the *Data Analysis in Python* course organized by University of Helsinki, Department of Computer Science.
 The course is organized as follows:

 ### Part 1: Python
 ### Part 2: More Python and NumPy